About Us

 Sacramento Heron and Egret Rescue (SHER) is here to help.

-SHER supports several rookeries (nesting colonies) in Sacramento.
-The main rookery in the Pocket area contains over 150 nests in tall trees overhanging asphalt and concrete.
+SHER supports several rookeries (nesting colonies) in Sacramento: North Natomas, South Sacramento (Pocket area) and Elk Grove.
+These nesting sites pose many dangers to the juveniles who have left the nest.
+For example, the rookery in the Pocket area contains over 150 nests in tall trees overhanging a busy street.
 During peak season, a dozen or more baby birds fall out of their nests daily, most of whom are not yet able to fly.
 Many of the babies are injured from the fall, and some die on impact.
 Those who are not injured often die of dehydration and starvation, as the parents typically do not continue to care for them on the ground due to the high foot and vehicle traffic.
-We have also had several birds that were purposefully injured by humans.
+We have also sadly had several birds that were obviously purposefully injured by humans.

 Though high mortality is normal for these species, it is extreme due to the man-made environment.
 We feel that it is our duty as humans to step in and help, and that’s exactly what SHER does – our volunteers help to rescue hundreds of birds every year!